 Follow the instructions to print a PharmCAS Transcript Matching Form for every college and university you have attended in the U.S. and Canada (if in English).
 Official transcripts mailed without the form enclosed may take longer to process.
 The registrar may require additional forms or fees.

-- Complete the Colleges Attended section before requestng transcripts.
+- Complete the Colleges Attended section before requesting transcripts.